harness/developer-hub/docs/software-supply-chain-assurance/slsa/generate-slsa.md

 1. Built-in infrastructure isolation for every build where new infrastructure is created for every run and deleted after the run completes.
 2. OPA policy enforcement on CI stage templates with non-privileged, hosted containerized steps that do not use volume mounts.
 This disallows the build steps to access the provenance key information in compliance with SLSA specifications.

-End result is that that hackers cannot tamper with the provenance generation process.
+End result is that hackers cannot do tampering during the build process.
 This capability when coupled with open source governance through [SBOM lifecycle management](../sbom/generate-sbom.md) provides the most advanced shift-left supply chain security solution in the market today.

 <details>
 <summary>Generate and verify SLSA Provenance architecture</summary>